Radu-Nicoara/ExData_Plotting1/README.md

 When loading the dataset into R, please consider the following:

+* Assumption: The text file containing the data is in the current folder and is named: household_power_consumption.txt

 * The dataset has 2,075,259 rows and 9 columns.
 First calculate a rough estimate of how much memory the dataset will require in memory before reading into R. Make sure your computer has enough